johnnycashpersonal/juck-stack/docs/HOWTO-bitfields.md

 sys.path.insert(0, os.path.abspath(os.path.join(this_folder, "..")))
 ```

+We could put this directly in the `test_bitfields` module, but
+instead I will put it in a separate `context.py` module, and import
+that into `test_bitfields` to trigger the modification of the
+search path.
+Because Python will load the context module just once
+no matter how many times it is references, putting a `context.py`
+module in each directory is a tricky workaround to allow us to set
+the search path correctly regardless of where we start execution.

 _Aside:_  I do not like manipulating the Python search
 path like this.
 I think it's a smelly hack.
 It
 appears to be a standard Python idiom, so we will live with it.
 I hope  some future version of Python provides a cleaner approach.

 Now that we have told Python how to search from the top-level